Mohamed5550/Head-First-OOAD-Notes/Notes/Chapter 3.md

 - A path from the start to the end is called scenario

 - A single use case may have different scenarios because of the alternate paths

+- You should avoid duplicate code as you can